 Negative example: Google or Analysis Software

 You, as a website owner, have to make a legally correct assessment of whether the service is essential or non-essential for your website.
 If you decide that the service is not essential, then you can place it in a suitable further group.
-However, from a legal point of view, the classification in which none-essential cookie group the cookie lives has only a minor role.
+However, from a legal point of view, the classification in which non-essential service group the service lives has only a minor role.

 Regarding technical cookies and processing of personal data, you should ask yourself the following questions to assess whether the cookies of the service are essential:

 - Would my website or the one main function (e.g. shopping in an online store) no longer work without this service or cookie and has the visitor explicitly wanted to request this service by calling up the website?

 - Does the service or cookie serve solely to defend against threats (e.g. against DDOS attacks), so that the website remains available to legitimate users?